sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A PSTricks package for coils, etc
+Short desc    : A PSTricks package for coils, etc
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Pst-coil is a PSTricks based package for coils and zigzags and
+Descript     : Pst-coil is a PSTricks based package for coils and zigzags and
              : for coil and zigzag node connections.
 ```